 Many of Mr. Sbaiti’s clients find him through other attorneys — often from former opposing counsel.
 Clients frequently cite Mr. Sbaiti’s demonstrated record of accomplishment, winning on behalf of plaintiffs and defendants.
 Mr. Sbaiti has successfully tried and litigated hundreds of matters in state and federal courts and through private arbitration worldwide.
 He has done so successfully over and over again in some of the most difficult factual arenas and in a variety of legal settings, including complex business transactions, securities, patent, complex financial instruments, First-Amendment, trade secret, business tort, construction, criminal, employment, pharmaceutical mass torts, intellectual property, class actions, and catastrophic injury matters.
 Mr. Sbaiti has also represented clients in government investigations conducted by the DOJ, SEC and FDA.

-Texas Monthly Magazine has named Mr. Sbaiti a “Texas Super Lawyer” in 2017, after naming him a “Texas Super Lawyer—Rising Star” in 2013 through 2017.
-Mr. Sbaiti was also named to the “Hot 100” Texas lawyers under 40 by Texas Monthly.
-Previously, Inc. Magazine recognized Mr. Sbaiti as a “Premier Expert” in business litigation in 2012.
-He was also a co-finalist for “Trial Lawyer of the Year” in 2012 for his work in banking litigation.
+Thompson Reuters has included Mr. Sbaiti in its “Texas Super Lawyer” list in every year that has been eligible, including 2018.
+Mr. Sbaiti was also recognized as a “Texas Super Lawyer–Rising Star” in Thompson Reuter’s Rising Stars list for 2013 through 2017 and as part of the “Hot 100 Up-and-Coming Rising Stars in Texas” in 2017.
+He currently serves on the Thompson Reuters Super Lawyers-Rising Stars advisory board.
+Mr. Sbaiti was a co-finalist for “Trial Lawyer of the Year” in 2012 for his work in banking litigation by the Public Justice Foundation.
 And he has also been inducted into the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum for his work on behalf of commercial plaintiffs.
 In 2014, Mr. Sbaiti was honored as a Kentucky Colonel by then Kentucky Governor Steven Beshear.

 Mr. Sbaiti is frequently asked to speak before other lawyers, conduct seminars to in-house counsel on commercial drafting and intellectual property issues, and securities compliance.
 He has been a guest on Fox Business News, ABC News, CBS News, MoneyLine, and has been featured in the Wall Street Journal, Forbes, and the Dallas Business Journal, among others.
 Mr. Sbaiti has also been asked to lecture and teach at various law schools around the country including at Emory University Law School, Columbia Law School, Stanford, Harvard, SMU, the University of Texas, and University of North Texas.